evoactivity/ember-svg-jar/README.md

 - Run the development server: `$ ember serve`

-- Open the link below with Chrome: `http://localhost:4200/ember-svg-jar/index.html`
+- Open this link with Chrome: `http://localhost:4200/ember-svg-jar/index.html`

 - You should see your SVG assets there, select one and click `Enter` (it will copy it to the clipboard).